Bernardo-MG/docs-maven-skin/README.md

 ### Reducing the Dependency Scope

-You won't need to add the skin as a dependency to your project, just to the Maven site plugin:
+Actually you won't need to add the skin as a dependency to your project, just to the Maven site plugin:

 ```xml
 <build>